 - 1. Students who continually have difficulty meeting expectations may be required to carry an organizer to their classes to keep track of assignments and their completion and they may have a staff member assigned to them to check on them daily, or both.
 Sometimes students are asked to come early or stay after school to help them with assignment completion.
 Students may be asked to stay in from recess at noon to complete assignments or make-up work.
 The staff decides which students need these interventions. - 2.
 Students who do not meet expectations may be retained in their grade another year. - 3.
 The Ed-Co Elementary School is using MTSS (Multi-Tiered Systems of Support) in finding student skills and ability levels; developing interventions to address student needs; and determining eligibility for special programs.
-When developing helpful interventions, The Problem Solving Process looks at more than just the learner.
-It looks at the instruction, curriculum, and the environment of the child as well.
+We use various data sources to make instructional decisions and to develop interventions when students need them.
+Teachers and staff look at more than just the learner.
+Instruction, curriculum, and the environment of the child are all considered during the development of plans.
 This is a process that provides for parent involvement with the school along each stage, either through conferences, written messages, or phone contacts.
-Keystone Area Education Agency personnel are sometimes involved in the Problem Solving Process, including assessment for the areas of achievement and behavior, and consultations with students, teacher, or parents.
+Keystone Area Education Agency personnel are sometimes involved in the Data Decision Making process, including assessment for the areas of achievement and behavior, and consultations with students, teacher, or parents.